 The mandate of the National Fine Recovery Program (NFRP) is to enforce sentences by recovering outstanding court-ordered fines levied against individuals and companies convicted under federal statutes.
-Outstanding fines are recovered through various types of intervention, including an initial demand letter, telephone contacts, set-off of income tax refunds and GST/HST credits, payment negotiations, seizure of assets, registration of liens on property, and income garnishment.
+Outstanding fines are recovered through various types of intervention such as private collection agencies, civil litigation measures and set-off of income tax refunds, and GST/HST credits through the Canada Revenue Agency.

-NFRP staff are responsible for tracking fines as they come into default.
-Personal information contained in prosecution files is recorded in the PPSC’s case management system which allows NFRP staff to monitor fine payments as well as the actions taken to collect fines.
-The collection and use of this information is consistent with the purposes identified in the Personal Information Bank PPSC REG 001.
+NFRP is responsible for tracking and managing fines as they become in default.
+Personal information contained in prosecution files is recorded in the PPSC’s case management system which allows NFRP to monitor fines as they become overdue for payments.
+The collection and use of this personal information are consistent with the purposes identified in the Personal Information Bank PPSC PPU 001.

-The outsourcing of fine recovery activities to a collection agency will result in the disclosure by the NFRP of basic information (i.e. name, date of birth, address, phone number, court file number, amount of fine, and court house address) to a Canadian private sector organization acting on behalf of the NFRP.
+The PPSC outsources a portion of fine recovery efforts to private collection agencies.
+This results in the disclosure of basic information by NFRP (i.e. name, date of birth, address, phone number, court file number, amount of fine, and court house address) to Canadian private sector organizations acting on behalf of the PPSC.